*Updated on April 9, 2020

 |11||Medical Office Software||59%|

-In previous weeks, buyers have been highly concerned with building out software for a remote workforce.
+In those weeks, buyers were highly concerned with building out software for a remote workforce.
 Companies worked quickly to set up antivirus software, VPNs, and remote desktop software tools for secure remote workstations.
 As more and more companies moved to remote work, we weren’t surprised to see the categories of Web Conferencing, Webinar, Video Platforms, and Video Conferencing Equipment rising steadily.

-As expected, Web Conferencing continues to rise week-over-week and month-over-month, both on the TrustRadius platform and according to Google Trends:
+As expected, Web Conferencing continued to rise week-over-week and month-over-month as measured during the week of March 24-30, both on the TrustRadius platform and according to Google Trends.

-Since the beginning of the pandemic, we’ve also observed significant growth in the Telemedicine software category that seems to be continuing into next week.
-Google Trends reports volume for this search term to have peaked once on March 17, but still rising today:
+Since the beginning of the pandemic, we also observed significant growth in the Telemedicine software category that seems to be continuing into next week.
+Google Trends reports volume for this search term to have peaked once on March 17, but was still rising on March 30:

-Remote Desktop, Virtual Desktop Infrastructure, and Video Platforms are all slightly down week-over-week, but are still earning significantly higher impressions than previous months.
-Our trendlines for these categories are nearly identical to the below data from Google Trends:
+Remote Desktop, Virtual Desktop Infrastructure, and Video Platforms were all slightly down week-over-week, but still earned significantly higher impressions than previous months.
+Our trendlines for these categories were nearly identical to the below data from Google Trends:

 Weekly Product Hot Spots

-Because we’ve seen top products change dramatically week-to-week, we’re not surprised to see that 14 out of 16 products above are new to this list.
-The only products we see carried over from previous weeks are Google Classroom (which grew 669% last week) and Zoom (213% last week)—industry-leading products that continue to be hyper relevant in today’s climate of remote learning and remote working.
+Because we saw top products change dramatically week-to-week, we weren’t surprised to see many new products on this list during each subsequent update.
+The only products we saw carried over from previous weeks were Google Classroom and Zoom—industry-leading products that continue to be hyper-relevant in today’s climate of remote learning and remote working.

 Product Growth Since The Pandemic Began